-Elavil is a prescription drug approved by the Food and Drug Administration (FDA) to treat depression.
+Elavil is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat depression.
 Elavil may help manage neuropathic pain.
 Elavil is sometimes prescribed to treat depression and neuropathic pain associated with multiple sclerosis (MS).
-Elavil is also known by its drug name, Amitriptyline.
+Elavil is also known by its drug name, amitriptyline.

 Elavil is a tricyclic antidepressant.
 Elavil is believed to work by changing the balance of neurotransmitters in the brain.

 Elavil is generally taken once or twice a day.